RikaIljina/PortfolioProject2/README.md

 **Input issues**

 Since I allow direct user input of a string on my website, I need to make sure that the user doesn't input anything malicious or anything that could break the readability of the page text.
 Therefore, I implemented two types of checks for the input fields `p1` and `p2`:

 - the attribute `maxlength="10"` in the HTML of the input fields to spare the users the trouble of putting in too many characters before being notified of a limit
 - the function `validateNames()` that tests the input against the `regex` string `/^[a-zA-Z0-9._-]{1,10}$/`, allowing only latin letters, numbers and the characters `._-`

 The game displays the loading screen for as long as the input is invalid and only proceeds to `initializePlayers()` once it has received valid player names.
 The players are notified of the requirements on the loading screen.

 **Database issues**

-Another grave error that would make the game unplayable is a corrupted database.
+A grave error that would make the game unplayable is a corrupted database.
 Whenever the script tries to access data from the database file `questions.js`, it runs through a `try ... catch` process:

 ```
 try {